Fashionistas grit their teeth and take the bus in strike-hit Paris - The Observers - France 24

 A top stylist, who declined to be named, told AFP that the strikes were causing havoc in a industry where last-minute changes mean teams sometimes work around the clock to have clothes ready for the runway.

 "Getting around has become a nightmare.
-It is taking people an hour or more extra to get to work and crossing the city at certain times of the day is a trial of patience.
 It all adds to what is even in the best of times an extremely stressful situation," she added.

 Some of the temporary staff she hired for fashion weeks -- often from Italy, Spain and Belgium -- were reluctant to travel to the French capital to work given the rail disruption, she added.